ryan-parag/ryanparag.com/notes/building-a-community-website.md

 ![Airtable](../static/building-a-community-website_3.png)

 By using Airtable, I could grab all upcoming events for all the communities in a single API call.
 After an event's date had passed, it would no longer be listed.
-I also included a column called `verified` to mark an event as verified and listed in the event list on the website.
+I also included a column called _Verified_ to mark an event as verified and listed in the event list on the website.

 If an event was unverified, I would receive a notification and a message on the website, letting me know to verify the event in Airtable, either on Airtable's website or mobile app - case closed 👏.